Choosing between Lemlist and Clay for your go-to-market workflow often comes down to five questions:

 The target users differ meaningfully.

 Lemlist is built for the sales rep who runs their own outreach.
 The interface is visual and intuitive.
 Spendesk let their AEs vote on tools, and they chose Lemlist near-unanimously over Outreach, Salesloft, and Humanlinker.
-The Founders page targets solo operators.
 The learning curve is manageable for non-technical users.
+However, Lemlist prohibits sending on behalf of third parties, which disqualifies agencies.
+Regulated industries (gambling, finance, lending, medicine) must contact sales for custom accounts.
+There is no inbound lead routing, no lead scoring, no ABM orchestration.
+For teams evaluating other outreach options, the lemlist alternatives page covers the leading substitutes.

 Integration and ecosystem approaches